SKanoksi/co-curl/README.md

 Usage:
 - use in replacement of curl, wget, ... commands when downloading very large dataset
-- to fully utilize available internet bandwith
+- to fully utilize available internet bandwidth
 - and significantly reduce overall tansfer time

 Requirement: